ADGEfficiency/dsr-rl/PITCHME.md

 All three of these papers build on the same idea - that we **want to constrain policy updates** to get more stable learning

-Natural Policy Gradients uses an expensive second order derivative method
+- Natural Policy gradients - rely on a computationally intense second order derivative method (inverse of the Fisher Infomation matrix)

-Trust Region Policy Optimization (TRPO) uses

-Proximal Policy Optimization (PPO) uses the KL-divergence with an adaptive penatly
+- TRPO - uses the KL-divergence to hard constrain policy updates (avoids calculating the Fisher Infomation matrix, but uses Conjugate Gradient to solve a constrained optimization problem)
+- PPO - uses clipped probability ratios to constrain policy updates

+PPO is the algorithm used by Open AI in their work on DOTA.

 ---
 ## six
 ### AlphaGo
 ### AlphaGo Zero
 ### Residual networks